leestow/Censorarr/README.md

 The repository `.gitignore` excludes common runtime and secret locations, but you should still review changes before pushing them publicly.

+## Acknowledgements

+Censorarr's transcription engine is built on faster-whisper, created by Guillaume Klein and maintained with contributions from the faster-whisper community.
+Its CTranslate2-based implementation of Whisper provides the fast, memory-efficient speech-to-text foundation that makes Censorarr's detection pipeline possible.

+A sincere thank-you to Guillaume Klein and everyone who has contributed to faster-whisper for making their work available to the open-source community.

+faster-whisper itself is based on OpenAI's Whisper speech-recognition model, so Censorarr also gratefully acknowledges the original Whisper project and its contributors.

 ## Project status

 Censorarr is under active development.
 Bug reports, compatibility reports, and contributions are welcome through GitHub Issues and Pull Requests.